Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: The Frankenfilter

 \begin{theorem} The random variable $\Phat$ returned from Algorithm \ref{FullFrank} satisfies:

 \end{theorem}

 Theorem \ref{thrm.unbiased} is proved in Appendix \ref{sec.proof.unbiased.gen}.

-\textbf{Generalisations}: in addition to generalisations along the lines of those for Algorithm \ref{OneStepFrank}, one might reasonably consider specifying different budgets for each inter-observation interval, $\ess_1,\dots,\ess_T$, with $\ess_t$ conceivably depending on a prior estimate of $p_t$, for example.
+\textbf{Generalisations}: one might specify different budgets for each inter-observation interval, $\ess_{1:T}$, with $\ess_t$ based on a prior estimate of $p_t:=P(y_t|y_{1:t-1})$, for example.
 This would still lead to an unbiased estimator of the likelihood.
-In Section \ref{sec.tune}, we show that with complete exact observations it is reasonable to set $\ess_1=\ess_2=\dots=\ess_T=\ess$.
-Simulations in Section \ref{sec.sims} demonstrate that this is still a viable strategy, even with partial observations.
+In Section \ref{sec.tune}, we show that with full exact observations it is reasonable to set $\ess_1=\ess_2=\dots=\ess_T=\ess$.
+Simulations in Section \ref{sec.sims} demonstrate that this is still a viable strategy, even with partial or noisy observations.